OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 ### Build definition complete

-In this build definition, we integrated Jenkins with Octopus Deploy, and configured the Jenkins build to retrieve the release notes from Bitbucket so they appear in Octopus Deploy.
-Let's head over to Jira and get that integration configured.
+In this build definition, we integrated Jenkins with Octopus Deploy and configured the Jenkins build to retrieve the release notes from Bitbucket, so they appear in Octopus Deploy.
+Let’s head over to Jira and get that integration configured.

 ## Jira integration with Octopus Deploy